Deployment Guide¶

 kubectl delete crd thanosrulers.monitoring.coreos.com

-kubectl delete crd customscalemetricrules.monitoring.qubership.org
+kubectl delete crd customscalemetricrules.monitoring.netcracker.com

-kubectl delete crd platformmonitorings.monitoring.qubership.org
+kubectl delete crd platformmonitorings.monitoring.netcracker.com

 kubectl delete crd vmsingles.operator.victoriametrics.com